My child has

 To become a pediatrician, a doctor must take special courses for three or more years after medical school.
 This is called a pediatric residency.
 To become board certified, a pediatrician must pass a written examination given by the American Board of Pediatrics.
 To keep current on changes in children's health care, pediatricians must recertify by taking examinations every seven years.
 They also must take a certain number of continuing medical education (CME) courses each year to be eligible for license renewal in the state in which they practice.
 These are good things to know as you begin your search.
 Taking these few extra steps will help you to choose a pediatrician that you and your child can develop a growing relationship with.
 It's like homework, in the end, you'll be much wiser.

 Once you know the limits of your health plan, you are ready to begin compiling a list of potential pediatric candidates to interview.
 A great place to start is by asking friends, family and coworkers what pediatrician their children see.
 Find out what they like about that particular doctor and if they've ever seen other doctors within the same practice.
-Your OB/GYN is also a great resource because they may have kids of their own and often they know doctors on a personal level.

 For Parents and Families